LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    use the :type:`security_registry` type.

 .. type:: security_registry
 .. method:: security_registry()

-   Creates a new security_registry object.

-   Once created, a security_registry can be used to:
+   Creates a new `security_registry` object.
+Once created, it can be used to:

    -  Add/remove groups
-   -  Alter group meta-data (name, enabled)
+   -  Alter group metadata (name, enabled)
    -  Add/remove users
-   -  Alter user meta-data (password, comment, enabled)
+   -  Alter user metadata (password, comment, enabled)
    -  Assign/unassign users to groups
    -  Validate username/password/realm combinations

 .. member:: security_registry->close()

-   This method closes the :type:`security_registry` object's connection to the security information database.
+   Closes the :type:`security_registry` object's connection to the security information database.

 .. member:: security_registry->addGroup(name::string, \
    enabled::boolean = true, \
    comment::string = '')

-   This method attempts to add the specified group.
+   Attempts to add the specified group.
 A group is enabled by default, but it can be explicitly disabled.
 A comment can be provided when the group is created and will be stored in the database for reference.

 .. member:: security_registry->getGroupID(name::string)

-   This method returns the integer id for the indicated group.
-This id can be passed to subsequent methods to identify the group.
+   Returns the integer ID for the indicated group.
+This ID can be passed to subsequent methods to identify the group.

 .. member:: security_registry->listGroups(-name::string)
 .. member:: security_registry->listGroupsByUser(userid::integer)
 .. member:: security_registry->listGroupsByUser(username::string)

    These methods list groups in a variety of ways.
 The first method will list all groups.
-A ``-name`` parameter can be specified to perform wild card searches.
+A ``-name`` parameter can be specified to perform wildcard searches.
 The wildcard character is "%".
 The second and third methods return a list of groups that the indicated user belongs to.

-   Each group is represented by a map object containing the following keys: id, name, enabled, comment.
+   Each group is represented by a map object containing the keys 'id', 'name', 'enabled', and 'comment'.

 .. member:: security_registry->removeGroup(groupid::integer)
 .. member:: security_registry->removeGroup(name::string)